 If a member is unable to attend a particular committee meeting, that member may designate another person from his/her organization to attend in his/her place.
-Members may also participate in committee meetings electronically\remotely via webinar or telephone.
+Members may also participate in committee meetings remotely via webinar or telephone.

 - 8. Advisory Committee Management Officer: The Advisory Committee Management Officer (Management Officer) for the Demand Forecasting Advisory Committee will be the Director of the Council's Power Planning Division.
 The Management Officer will designate members of the Council's staff to coordinate and attend meetings of the Committee. - 9.
-Chair:

-(A) The Chair of the Demand Forecasting Advisory Committee will be selected by the Executive Director of the Council.

-(B) The Chair may be called upon to report to the Executive Director of the Council on appropriate matters, including the Advisory Committee's progress on the tasks described in Part 3 of this Charter.

-(C) The duties of the Chair will include presiding over Demand Forecasting Advisory Committee meetings, setting agendas for such meetings, ensuring that detailed minutes of such meetings are prepared and submitted to the Executive Director of the Council in a timely manner, and maintaining communication between the Committee and the Council's staff.
+Chair - (A) The Chair of the Demand Forecasting Advisory Committee will be selected by the Executive Director of the Council. - (B) The Chair may be called upon to report to the Executive Director of the Council on appropriate matters, including the Advisory Committee's progress on the tasks described in Part 3 of this Charter. - (C) The duties of the Chair will include presiding over Demand Forecasting Advisory Committee meetings, setting agendas for such meetings, ensuring that detailed minutes of such meetings are prepared and submitted to the Executive Director of the Council in a timely manner, and maintaining communication between the Committee and the Council's staff.

-(D) The Chair will certify detailed minutes of meetings of the Demand Forecast Advisory Committee.
-The minutes should include time, date, and place of meetings; a list of persons present at the meeting, including advisory committee members, staff, Council members, and members of the public who presented oral or written statements; an complete and accurate description-summary of matters discussed, --conclusions reached, and actions taken; and -, persons invited to meet with the Committee, and persons in attendance.
-The minutes also will include copies of written statements made by members of the public, reports received, issued or approved by the Committee.
+- (D) The Chair will certify detailed minutes of meetings of the Demand Forecast Advisory Committee.
+The minutes should include time, date, and place of meetings; a list of persons present at the meeting, including advisory committee members, staff, Council members, and members of the public who presented oral or written statements; an accurate summary of matters discussed, conclusions reached, and actions taken; and, copies of written statements made by members of the public, reports received, issued or approved by the Committee.
 Minutes of meetings will be prepared and released within ten days of the meeting, unless the Management Officer grants an extension.
-The Chair will distribute post the minutes of each meeting on the Committee meeting agenda webpage.copies of the minutes to members of the Committee and other interested persons.

-(E) Subcommittees or small workgroups of the Demand Forecasting Advisory Committee may be established by the Chair of the Committee to undertake particular aspects of the Committee's work.
-Methods for organizing the work and procedures of the Committee must follow the scope of responsibilities assigned to the Committee by the Council.
+The Chair will post the minutes of each meeting on the Committee meeting agenda webpage. - (E) Subcommittees or small workgroups of the Demand Forecasting Advisory Committee may be established by the Chair of the Committee to undertake particular aspects of the Committee's work, and any such subcommittees established must report back to the Committee. . - (F) Methods for organizing the work and procedures of the Committee must follow the scope of responsibilities assigned to the Committee by the Council.
 Council staff will make arrangements for Committee meetings and provide general support services.